March 12, 2019

 USDA certified organic foods are grown and processed according to federal guidelines addressing, among many factors, soil quality, animal raising practices, pest and weed control, and use of additives.
 Meaning, they are grown or processed without pesticides or synthetic fertilizer and won’t contain any harmful pesticide residue.

-But integrative and functional medicine dietitian and gut health specialist Nour Zibdeh, RDN, tells MindBodyGreen:
+But integrative and functional medicine dietitian and gut health specialist Nour Zibdeh, a registered dietitian/nutritionist, told MindBodyGreen:

 “Organic foods are important for little ones because their bodies are just so small.
 Any amount of chemicals or pesticides will end up more concentrated in their bodies.”

 No matter what you choose to feed your baby, it’s important to know that options are out there.
-That said, here are some of the best and most popular organic baby food brands:
+That said, here is are a few of the best organic baby food brands:

 This is an oatmeal made of oats, amaranth and quinoa, blended with a variety of vitamins, probiotics, choline, and DHA.
 The vitamins include vitamins A, B6, B12, C, D, and E, along with a good amount of iron, calcium, folate, and riboflavin.
 Choose to mix the cereal with breast milk, formula or water — it’s a great way to introduce solid foods and new textures.
 A six-pack is available on Amazon for $19.91.